jdbernard/js-logging/README.md

 appender for which layout would be irrelevant.

-Finally, notice that all of the appenders provided by this library automatically persist log messages as structured data, flattening the `message` field if it is an object. *ConsoleAppender* will write the log message as a JSON object, promoting fields in the `message` object to top-level fields in the output.
+Finally, notice that all of the appenders provided by this library automatically persist log messages as structured data, flattening the `msg` field if it is an object. *ConsoleAppender* will write the log message as a JSON object, promoting fields in the `msg` object to top-level fields in the output.
 For example:

 ```typescript